 Ringworm No - As long as area can be covered by bandage or clothing.
 Over-the-counter treatment must begin when student goes home.
-Area must remain covered at school until ringworm completely resolves.
+Area must remain covered at school until ringworm completely resovles.
 Yes - If ringworm is unable to be covered with bandage or clothing, worsens or spreads, parent must seek medical advice and a note from a Health Care Provider will be required for student to return to school.
 Scabies Yes - May return 24 hours after treatment is started with note from Health Care Provider that student is no longer contagious and/or proof of treatment.
 Strep Throat Yes - May return after 24 hours of antibiotic treatment.
-If student has a temperature of 100.4 degrees or higher, fever policy must be followed.
+If student has a temperature of 100 degrees or higher, fever policy must be followed.
 Vaccine Preventable Diseases (mumps, measles, rubella, pertussis/whooping cough) Yes - Until determined not infectious by a Health Care Provider.
-Vomiting - 1 episode in the last 24 hours where cause cannot be determined (examples of explainable causes: drinking/eating odd food combinations; history of motion sickness on bus; known food allergy) Yes - quarantine for 10 days from first symptoms and must be symptom free for 24 hours without symptoms reducing medication.
-If Health care provider determines fever is not COVID-19 related a clearance note stating when student can return to school is required Note: Observe for other signs of illness and for dehydration.
+Vomiting - 1 episode in the last 24 hours where cause cannot be determined (examples of explainable causes: drinking/eating odd food combinations; history of motion sickness on bus; known food allergy) Yes - Until there has been no vomiting for 72 hours or Health Care Provider determines that cause is not communicable and provides note for student to return to school.
+Note : Observe for other signs of illness and for dehydration.